Canon 7D Comparison Review

 The Canon EOS 7D is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in September 2009 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

 Is the Canon 7D a good camera?
-The 7D has a Camera Elo of 1694.
-This rating puts the 7D among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 7D ranks below average.
-Based on its within category standings, the camera earns a 3-star performance rating.
+The 7D has a Camera Elo of 1617.
+This rating puts the 7D below average of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the 7D also ranks below average. – Well, the Canon 7D is more than 10 years old, and there have been many other good digital cameras released since 2009.

 |Digital single lens reflex|